 Worst bits for me:

 1 the scripts!
-I was terrified at having to learn a script off by heart, as we all had to learn one to present to the group.
+I was terrified of having to learn a script off by heart, as we all had to learn one to present to the group.
 This was, however, bizarrely loads easier than I could ever have imagined, and everyone did really well at it having practised with a group for an hour.

-2 parables: the way parable are approached in Godly Play is very playful and fun.
+2 parables: the way parables are approached in Godly Play is very playful and fun.
 However, this uses a lot more skill in gauging where the group are and helping them activate their imaginations to help them start getting inside the parable in new ways.
 I guess this wasn’t the worst bit, but rather a very challenging part of the course, developing ad lib skills in a new way.

 3 the artwork.
 Godly Play provides a CD with lots of artwork which users can print off and mount on wood.
 I’m afraid I’m not a big fan of the style, but this isn’t a disaster as other styles are available as well as being able to produce my own (!!!).